 After launching the application, click on the OPEN button in the upper left hand corner of the display window, a window is displayed to select the file you want to open.
-Double clicking on the file name or by selecting it with a mouse click and click on the Open button, the file data is read into the data table, flight times, service and graphics of the selected parameters will be displayed in the chart area.
+Double clicking on the file name or by selecting it with a mouse click and click on the Open button, the file data is read into the data table, flight times, service and complete graphic will be displayed in the chart area.